Avatar

 - Proper ARIA roles and attributes to ensure screen readers can interpret the avatar correctly.

-- A label property to provide accessible text for screen readers.
+property to provide accessible text for screen readers.

 Properties